 In Australia, there are also many courses run by registered training organisation (RTO) that offer a similar qualification, such as a Diploma of Project Management.
 However, it is important to note that all these routes involve some degree of commitment and financial costs from you or your company.

 The main question to ask yourself is: Will it be worth it?
 Well, here are some things to consider.

 Do employers require this certificate?

 This question doesn’t necessarily apply to your current employer, however, this may be considered by hiring managers further down in your career progression.
-If having the title CPPP, CPPM etc. after your name is going to open doors to new employment opportunities and potentially secure you a new lucrative role, then a certification makes would be ideal.
+When recruiters read your resume, they want to make sure you have the relevant qualifications for the role.
+If having the qualification Diploma of Project Management after your name is going to open doors to new employment opportunities and potentially secure you a new lucrative role, then a certification definitely would be ideal.

 However, careers typically aren’t that straightforward.
-Just having a project management certificate doesn’t necessarily make you instantly more hirable than any other candidate.
+Just having a project management qualification doesn’t necessarily make you instantly more hirable than any other candidate.
+Industry recognition is also significantly important.
+Having a title such as CPPP, CPPM, etc. after your name can definitely make your name stand out to the recruiters.
 Instead, what plays a larger role in securing your next job is a combination of being a good fit for the role, level of technical expertise, qualifications and so forth.

 How relevant is this to my job?

-Some technical jobs involve managing large projects—whether you’re a project management professional or an IT professional who manages projects.
-Certainly, knowing how to plan and monitor progress is important and can make the difference between meeting your goals for the year and not.
+Some technical jobs involve managing large projects—whether you’re a project management professional or a professional who manages projects.
+Certainly, knowing how to plan and monitor progress is important and can make the difference between meeting your goals and not.

 While project management skills will certainly improve your ability to hit deadlines, you can gain these skills without obtaining a certificate.
 Again, this depends on whether you feel like you have the necessary skills to complete tasks efficiently and keep progressing towards your career goals.